 As I mentioned above, I have Crohn’s disease and I was already in remission when I began (intentionally) fasting.
 Many of us go through periods of time when we feel too sick to eat and we end up unintentionally fasting.
 These two types of fasting feel totally different to me.
 One happened because I felt horrible and was afraid to eat.
 The other happened because I planned and listened to what my body was telling me.
 I wish I had known about intermittent fasting back when I was flaring.
 It would have been a hard sell because back then, I felt so desperate that I just ate whatever whenever I could.
 But after seeing the major benefits, physically and psychologically, I would suggest intermittent fasting to most people.

-If you’re interested in giving intermittent fasting a try but you have questions or feel like you need some emotional support, head over to my life coaching page and sign up for your complimentary consultation.
+If you’re interested in giving intermittent fasting a try but you have questions or feel like you need some emotional support, schedule your complimentary consultation and let’s chat.
 You don’t have to go it alone!

 Check out my offerings to find ways to get engaged in your life.